A few generations ago, elderly folks faced a grim choice: stay at home, even as physical chores become overwhelming, or check into a nursing home.

 “Without having to cook and take care of houses and yards, a lot of people come here and blossom,” Kerry Baldwin said.

-Some residents who’d lost their spouses have fallen in love and married fellow residents.
+Some residents who had lost their spouses have fallen in love and married fellow residents.
 Silverado Orchards has hosted a few of their weddings, and on one memorable occasion two residents eloped in Calistoga.

 Alan Baldwin, who died in 2015, always had a passion for the “living history” of the residents themselves, and Kerry Baldwin has continued in that spirit with occasional “Meet Your Neighbor” Q&A sessions where residents can talk about their lives.